What is a theory? Theories exist to explain phenomena, and the theoretical framework is the structure that supports a theory of a research study.

 What is Theoretical Framework?

-Another word for framework is structure, and with these frameworks, students want to know where you use the framework and what effect it has on their research.
+Another word for the framework is structure, and with these frameworks, students want to know where you use the framework and what effect it has on their research.
 There are books and articles online that provide direct explanations to answer these questions.

 The theoretical framework must show an understanding of theories relevant to the topic of your research paper.
 Simply put, the theoretical framework definition is that the framework provides a general background to support your investigation, providing readers with a justification for your studies of the particular topic.
-The whole purpose of this kind of essay it to demonstrate that the relationships you propose are formed from facts that come from authors of previous research.
+The whole purpose of this kind of essay is to demonstrate that the relationships you propose are formed from facts that come from authors of previous research.

 The theoretical framework will explain the key concepts in your research and discuss relevant theories based on a literature review.

-A framework will give your research a sound scientific basis and give it direction, allowing you to explain from your findings.
+A framework will give your research a sound scientific basis and give it direction, allowing you to explain your findings.

 A theoretical framework in qualitative research can be developed based on your research problem and objective.
 The purpose of the conceptual framework is to illustrate your research approach in such a way as to make it easy for readers to understand your research.

-Theoretical frameworks are important theory-testing studies and need to be well-thought out.
+Theoretical frameworks are important theory-testing studies and need to be well-thought-out.
 These frameworks are important in exploratory studies, where you don’t know much.

 Theoretical framework in research is important as it allows your readers to form a concept of the study as the study has all the knowledge components to support the purpose of the research.

 When you request theoretical framework examples, you’ll see it’s detailed in the opening pages of the essay or report and written as formally as a research paper.
 The samples will suggest you assume your readers aren’t experts on the subject.